A Line (Snelling rapid bus project)

 The A Line has 20 stations located roughly every half mile to connect with intersecting bus routes and serve existing high-ridership stops and major destinations.

 The A Line operates every 10 minutes during rush hours, midday, evenings and weekends, with less frequent service in the early morning and late at night.
-See the schedule for the A Line.

 The A Line was planned as the primary route serving Snelling Avenue and Ford Parkway with increased service in evenings and on weekends, substantially replacing much of Route 84.
 Local Route 84 continues to operate every 30 minutes, serving Snelling Avenue, Montreal Avenue, St. Paul Avenue, West 7th Street and Davern Street.